ansible-collections/community.general/docs/docsite/rst/filter_guide.rst

 .. code-block:: ansible-output

-    TASK [Get a SCSI controller id with less than 4 disks and choose the one with least disks]
+    TASK [Get ID of SCSI controller(s) with less than 4 disks attached and choose the one with the least disks]
     ok: [localhost] => {
         "msg": "scsi_2"
     }